Background Noise, Volume 58: Killer Acid

 I first encountered Rob when I shared an apartment in Oakland with Mixel Pixel’s then-label head Aaron McEvoy of Mental Monkey Records.
 It was through Aaron that my old band, Restiform Bodies, started doing shows with Mixel Pixel, which later led to Rob not only drawing the absolutely insane artwork for our TV Loves You Back LP for Anticon, but also the corresponding (and 5 years late) TV Loves You Back Remixes artwork.

-Over the years though, Rob has become a hot commodity when it comes to designing album covers, t-shirts, posters, what-have-you.
+Over the years though, Rob has become a hot commodity when it comes to designing album covers, t-shirts, posters, and what-have-you.
 His trippy, colorful creations (which are very fitting with the Killer Acid name), have led to him designing tour posters for Wiz Khalifa, a t-shirt for Macaulay Culkin’s Pizza Underground band, and album artwork for Mac Demarco, Ty Segall, Thee Oh Sees, Black Lips and MANY others.
 Oh, and he even designed a Camel cigarette pack years back that was sold in stores for a limited time.
-Nothing is off limits.
+Nothing is off-limits.
 Go see for yourself over at his website.

 What was your first concert?